Curtin University prides itself on being recognised nationally and internationally for excellence in education and research.

 Nature deems Curtin to be a research rising star

-Curtin University has been ranked in the top 100 of the world’s leading institutions for growth in high-quality science, in the top three in Asia Pacific by the Nature Index 2016 Rising Stars supplement and in the top 10 in Australia by the Nature Index 2016 Australia and New Zealand supplement.
+Curtin University has been ranked in the top 100 of the world’s leading institutions for growth in high-quality science, in the top three in Asia Pacific by the Nature Index 2016 Rising Stars supplement and in the top 10 academic institutions in Australia by the Nature Index 2018.

 The Nature Index identifies the countries and institutions showing the most significant growth in research publications, across more than 8,000 global institutions.